-The around three hour long early morning walk (first a little ascent, then mostly flat) leads with a local park guide through the evergreen secondary forest of the Park Analamazaotra, on the trail Indri 2.
+The around three hour long early morning walk (first a little ascent, then mostly flat) leads from around 07h30 with a local park guide through the evergreen secondary forest of the Park Analamazaotra, on the trail Indri 2.
 Here we can see with some luck two of the 63 families living in this area of the biggest lemur, the Indri, with its distinctive call.
 You can also see many birds, some reptiles (if its not too cold) and other species of lemurs (Diadem Sifakas, Brown lemurs, Bamboo lemurs etc.).
-Then drive on the RN2 to Brickaville, we’ll then shortly after the big railway bridge turn right and drive on a dirt track to Manambato which is situated on the shore of lake Rasoabe.
+Then drive on the RN2 to Brickaville, we’ll then shortly after the big railway bridge turn right and drive -then by 4WD car – on a dirt track to Manambato which is situated on the shore of lake Rasoabe.
 Then drive by boat along the Pangalanes canal to Akanin’ny Nofy at lake Ampitabe, where we’ll stay in the Palmarium hotel with an attached lemurs park or at the annex “Palmarium beach”.
 Overnight with breakfast at the Palmarium hotel or annex , electricity is produced by a generator and switched off at night.
-We’ll only take light luggage with us if possible for this two days.
+We’ll only take light luggage (day pack) with us if possible for this two days.

 4th day Sunday: AKANIN’NY NOFY